FazeelNizam/amazon-react/README.md

 #Credits

 I made this app with [ZAINKEEPSCODE](https://www.youtube.com/watch?v=P5VnLiGUmtY).
-This code is belongs to him.
+This code belongs to him.